 My dad, “56,” has been divorced and single for 20 years.
 He just announced that he wants to get married again.
 He has turned into a dating machine.
 He goes out with a different woman three nights a week.
 The money he spends on dinners, drinks and flowers, etc. could buy me a condo.

 NOYB: What your dear old dad does is none of your business.
 And, you are snooping and sneaky to read his private material.
 I’m sure you’d expect the same respect.
-Wish him well- it’s his romantic research.
+Wish your Dad well- it’s his romantic research.
+Not yours.

 Age is an issue of mind over matter.
 If you don’t mind, it doesn’t matter.
 Mark Twain